 We’ll answer all that and more right here.

 But first, some science.
-Electric car batteries are lithium-ion – the same as you’ll find in your laptop or smartphone.
+Electric car batteries are made from lithium-ion – the same as you’ll find in your laptop or smartphone.
 To create the electricity used to power your motor, the lithium ions move from the negative to positive side of the battery (cathode to anode).
-When it’s cold, this chemical reaction is slower, which makes the battery less efficient and therefore fewer miles of range.
+When it’s cold, this chemical reaction is slower, which makes the battery less efficient and therefore delivers fewer miles of range.

 It’s also true in extreme heat.
 Ever tried to use your smartphone after leaving it in the sun on a beach?
 It’s sluggish and unresponsive until you manage to cool it down in the shade.
 Cars have much better thermal management systems than your smartphone to protect the battery from the worst of extreme conditions, but you’ll still see a reduction in range.